Generalized Random Forests using Fixed-Point Trees: Real Data Application

 \section{Real Data Application}

 \textbf{Data.} In this section we apply GRF-$\FPT$ to the analysis of geographically-varying effects $\theta^*(x)$ on housing prices.
 The data, first appearing in \citet{kelley1997sparse}, contains 20,640 observations of housing prices taken from the 1990 California census.
-Each observation corresponds to measurements aggregated over a small geographical census block and contains measurements of 9 variables: median housing value, longitude, latitude, median housing age, total rooms, total bedrooms, population, households, and median income.
-We employ a varying coefficient model of the form \eqref{eqn:applications-model} where $Y_i$ is the housing value, $X_i$ are spatial coordinates, and $W_i = (W_{i,1},\ldots, W_{i,6})^\top$ are the remaining six regressors.
+Each observation corresponds to measurements aggregated over a small geographical census block, and contains measurements of 9 variables: median housing value, longitude, latitude, median housing age, total rooms, total bedrooms, population, households, and median income.
+We employ a VCM design of the form \eqref{eqn:applications-model} where $Y_i$ denotes the housing value, $X_i$ denote the spatial coordinates, and $W_i = (W_{i,1},\ldots, W_{i,6})^\top$ are the remaining six regressors.
 Details of the model and data transformations used for the California housing analysis is found in Appendix~\ref{app:california-data}.

-\textbf{Results.} Table~\ref{tbl:california-housing-times} summarizes the computational benefit of GRF-$\FPT$ applied to the California housing data.
-Figure~\ref{fig:california-housing-fpt2} illustrates the six geographically-varying effect estimates under GRF-$\FPT$, with qualitatively similar results shown in Figure~\ref{fig:california-housing-grad} for GRF-$\grad$ in Appendix~\ref{app:california-data}.